 Booking and Check-in

-This property can be booking using 40,000 Marriott points or 13,333 SPG points per night.
+This property can be booked using 40,000 Marriott points or 13,333 SPG points per night.
 As you may know, you can transfer between SPG and Marriott freely (1:3).

-Cash rates at the time of booking were hovering around $380 per night which puts a rough 3 cents per point value on the SPG points, a solid redemption.
+Cash rates at the time of booking were hovering around $380 per night which puts a rough three-cents-per-point value on the SPG points, a solid redemption.

-We arrived early, around 10AM from a non-stop Alaska Airlines flight from San Jose (where we both go upgraded to first class thanks to Alyssa’s 75k Gold status).
+We arrived early, around 10AM on a non-stop Alaska Airlines flight from San Jose (where we both go upgraded to first class thanks to Alyssa’s 75k Gold status).
 As we walked up to check-in we were greeted with over-the-top hospitality.
-In no time Alyssa had a lei around her neck and were escorted over to the arrivals and departures lounge.
+In no time at all, Alyssa had a lei around her neck and were escorted over to the arrivals and departures lounge.

-Of course our room wasn’t ready at 10AM, so they let us know they will be calling my phone when it is.
-In the meantime, we had access to the lounge which offered a nice waiting area and private showers/lockers.
-That call came around 1PM.
+Of course our room wasn’t ready at 10AM, so they let us know they will be calling my phone when the time came.
+In the meantime, we had access to the lounge which offered a nice waiting area and private showers.